Your knowledge of weather affects your safety, efficiency, and comfort at sea.

 Foreword by Lee Chesneau

 A new, comprehensive text on how to take weather into account for the planning and navigation of voyages, local or global, using the latest technologies as well as the time-honored skills of maritime tradition, so that your time on the water remains as safe and efficient as possible.
-Fully updated and expanded in this new 3rd edition.
+Fully updated and expanded in this

 It does not just tell you about it; it tells you how to do it.